Media Coverage and Publications

 Barlow, E. “Silver Linings in Challenging Times.”
 Harvard Catalyst (August 7, 2020).
 How members of Harvard Medical School faculty and staff are thriving, despite what 2020 has brought these past six months.
 (In English)

 Shridhare, Lori: “Collective Trauma – Harvard Longwood Campus workshops explore trauma, resilience.”
-Harvard Medical School News (June 17, 2020), About a three-part webinar series in May and early June for Harvard staff, guided by Thomas Hübl
+Harvard Medical School News (June 17, 2020).
+Three-part webinar series for Harvard staff, guided by Thomas Hübl.

 Shridhare, Lori: “‘I have to take care of myself first’: the online support group helping doctors deal with trauma“, Positive News UK (May 26, 2020).
 About a healthcare workers support project during the pandemic crisis initiated by Thomas Hübls’s Pocket Project for Collective and Intergenerational Trauma Integration.